Bulk sale: Application

 Although statutes vary, the legal requirements for a bulk sale generally apply to a sale of all or most of the materials, supplies or inventory of a business in a way not normally done in the ordinary course of the seller's business.
 Bulk transfers in the United States (U.S.) were generally governed by Article 6 of the Uniform Commercial Code (UCC).
 However, Article 6 has now been repealed by most states, in favor of revisions to other provisions of the UCC that apply to sales and secured transactions.

 The sale of an entire inventory is not a bulk sale if it is sold to buyers in a manner that ensures adequate consideration.
-For example, if a merchant holds an auction sale for the entire contents of the business and the sale is in good faith, the buyer in not required to comply with bulk sales legislation.
+For example, if a merchant holds an auction sale for the entire contents of the business and the sale is in good faith, the buyer is not required to comply with bulk sales legislation.
 However, the buyer of a business with inventory would be expected to complete the bulk sales registration as part of the normal course of closing the sale.
 Similarly, if a merchant has a deep discount sale, that is not a bulk sale as deep discounts can be made in the ordinary course of business.